51 Nurse Essentials for 2023 (That Every Nurse Should Own)

 1. Scrubs

 It goes without saying that you need a good set of scrubs.
 Look for breathable, comfortable fabric, and make sure they’re easy to move in.
-I like the Cherokee Workwear Professionals brand – they’re known for their perfect blend of style and comfort, making them a top choice for busy nurses everywhere.
+I like the Cherokee Workwear Professionals brand – they’re known for their perfect blend of style and comfort, making them a top choice for busy healthcare professionals everywhere.

 2. Comfortable shoes